rizal72/Cozmo-Voice-Commands/README.md

 ### Usage
 * run command `cvc` from the Terminal application
-* choose speech recognition language (1.English, 2.Italian and 3.French) and press enter.
+* choose speech recognition language and press enter.
 * press <SHIFT> when you are ready, then issue your commands by voice (you have 5 seconds to start talking before it Timeouts), not too far from your PC, taking care to include the word "**Cozmo**" before any command you'll say: _"Ok COZMO, my friend, would you enjoy DANCING?"_
 **You can issue multiple commands at once:** use the word *"THEN"* (_"POI"_ in Italian, _"ALORS"_ in French), to separate them.
 Right now these commands will be executed in a sequence.
 I plan to make some of them to be executed in parallel in the near future.
 * **A list of supported commands and arguments is provided at runtime.**